Hiyori-API/checker_mal/README.md

 Check [`config/pages.exs`](./config/pages.exs) for how often this checks different page ranges.

+The Unapproved HTML webapp can be enabled/disabled in the config.
+Expects a Jikan instance to be running on port 8000 (port can also be modified in config)

 ---

 This can be run with `mix run --no-halt` or `mix phx.server`